Packers get the calls, Crosby hits late FG to beat Lions

 GREEN BAY, Wis.
+(AP) — It took Mason Crosby 13 seasons to perform his first Lambeau Leap.

-(AP) — Mason Crosby nailed a 23-yard field goal as time expired and performed his first Lambeau Leap after he finished off a rally for the Green Bay Packers, who benefited from some questionable officiating to edge the Detroit Lions 23-22 on Monday night.
+The 35-year-old kicker nailed a 23-yard field goal as time expired and jumped into the crowd with a boost from long snapper Hunter Bradley after he finished off a rally for the Green Bay Packers, who benefited from some questionable officiating to edge the Detroit Lions 23-22 on Monday night.

 “That was fun, yeah,” Crosby said of leaping into the crowd.
 “That feeling, once you get up in the stands, the energy in there and teammates and everyone’s around, that’s something I’ll always remember.
 That was great.”